appunite/Loudius/docs/event_details/button_click.md

 ## When the event is called

-Fired when a user clicked on a button or link.
+Fired when the user clicked on a button or link.

 ## Parameters